operatorequals/TriggerRemover/README.md

 One can create lists either manually or by importing custom lists.
 This repository also provides sample lists under [`trigger_lists/`](https://github.com/operatorequals/TriggerRemover/tree/master/trigger_lists) directory.

-The `Preset Lists` shown in Extension's *Options Page* are directly load the lists of the above directory.
+The `Preset Lists` shown in Extension's *Options Page* directly load the lists of the above directory.

 #### Preset Lists

 * Trigger Warning Phrases

 Phrases that indicate that content can be triggering, such as `TW`, `Trigger Warning`.

 * Eating Disorders

 Words and phrases, as well as measurements that can have triggering effects on people with EDs.

 ##### ... a lot more missing ...